40 Ways To Make Money Without a College Degree

 This is another area I have personal experience in, running a web agency since 2020.
 To get started in digital marketing, you need a skill such as:

 - Web Design

 - Graphic Design

 The earning potential with a digital marketing agency is relatively high, with top earners pulling in seven figures or more.
 However, expect long hours at the beginning and a lot of rejection on the path to your first few clients.

 Just as casinos often hire former card sharks and counters to help patch security holes, companies also hire hackers to help strengthen their online security.

-White hat hackers can make a decent salary performing tasks such as penetration testing to find weaknesses in the website and software of a company or organization (you can even do something similar with these website testing jobs).
+White hat hackers can make a decent salary by performing tasks such as penetration testing to find weaknesses in the website and software of a company or organization (you can even do something similar with these website testing jobs).